xlladdins/xll/docs/Excel4MacrosE-G.md

 **ECHO**(logical)

-Logical    is a logical value specifying whether screen updating is on or off.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether screen updating is on or off.

   - > If logical is TRUE, Microsoft Excel selects screen updating.